-I’ll find out all of your names, and we’ll take you to another room with desks.
+I’ll find out all of your names and we’ll take you to another room with desks.
 Supper is all ready for you children.
-After your done eating, we’ll take you upstairs, and show you where your room is.
+After you’re done eating, we’ll take you upstairs and show you where your room is.
 Your name will be written on the door, so you’ll know which room is yours.
-So let’s get each of you out of that wagon, and inside where it’s warm,” Alice said in a kind voice.
+So let’s get each of you out of that wagon and inside where it’s warm,” Alice said in a kind voice.

 She followed the children heading upstairs to the tub rooms.
 Five girls were taken inside both tub rooms.
 Seven of the smallest girls were taken into a third tub room.
 The six smallest boys were taken into the fourth tub room first.
 When they were dried off and dressed, the other five older boys went in and took their baths.
 The rest of the girls bathed too.
 When groups of children came out, they were asked to stand by a wall or sit down.

-Alice, Mary, and Isabel left the room, went to the kitchen.
+Alice, Mary and Isabel left the room and went to the kitchen.
 In fifteen minutes, they’d start putting food on plates.
-Then they’d take them to the second meeting room that had been decorated, and had the desks from the school.
-A plate would set down at each desk, with a fork and spoon beside each plate.
+Then they’d take them to the second meeting room that had been decorated and had the desks from the school.
+A plate would set down at each desk with a fork and spoon beside each plate.
 Finally, a tin cup with milk would set down beside each plate.
 Father Bellwood began to tell the children what was going on.

 It’s my hope in the spring; couples will come here to adopt each of you.
 With winter coming on, you’ll be warm here.
 After I come around and find out your names, I’ll pin a name card onto your shirt, or dress.
 After you’ve finished eating supper, Alice will try to find out more information about you.
 There are four outhouses outback.
 If anyone has to go, just raise your hand in the air,” Father Bellwood said.

 Quickly, Alice went to the child and knelt down.
 “Would you like a hug?” she asked the child.
-As Katelyn nodded, and began to wipe her eyes.
+As Katelyn nodded she began to wipe her eyes.
 Alice saw the child’s card pinned on her dress was blank.
 As she picked her up and let her lay her head on her shoulder, Alice said, “Father Bellwood forgot to put your name on your card.”
-Katelyn lifted up her head, and looked directly into Alice’s eyes.
+Katelyn lifted up her head and looked directly into Alice’s eyes.

 Tearfully, she said, “No, I told the man I don’t remember what my name is.”
 Then she put her head back on the woman’s shoulder and sobbed.
 Father Bellwood saw them and walked over to them.
 “I meant to tell you before now, this little one doesn’t remember her name,” Father Bellwood said in a sad voice.
 Alice nodded.

 When they stood far enough away from the children, he said, “Several of these children are going to need some special attention.
 They’re shaken up, especially that brown haired girl you were just holding.”
 Alice nodded.
-“I’ll give her, and any other child needing someone to listen to them, the time they need.
+“I’ll give her and any other child needing someone to listen to the, the time they need.
 I don’t want them running away from this boarding house.
-It’ll be freezing, and snowing pretty soon,” Alice said.
+It’ll be freezing and snowing pretty soon,” Alice said.